cbrew/clear-nlp-packaged/README.md

 This version contains no ETS specific material, other than the use of org.ets.nlp as the Java package name.

-To build and run the server, you download from github, then call
+To build and run the server, you download from github, carry out an extra step to download the models, then build.

+The extra step, which is necessary because github now has size limits, is to invoke a script.

+$ ./get-models

+This script relies on wget, which downloads the models from Jinho Choi's bitbucket space.
+You will need to install wget if you don't already have it.

 $ mvn package

 which downloads the dependencies and builds a jar file

-target/uber-clearpak-0.0.2-SNAPSHOT.jar
+target/uber-clearpak-1.4.0-SNAPSHOT.jar

 This contains the code, and all the statistical models necessary to run the server.
 That can be done easily by invoking:

-java -Xmx3g -jar target/uber-clearpak-0.0.2-SNAPSHOT.jar
+java -Xmx3g -jar target/uber-clearpak-1.4.0-SNAPSHOT.jar

 I do this in a screen session.
 It takes a while to load models, then sets up a server waiting for calls from clients.
 Thrift handles the server client interaction nicely.